 Investments in the Ordinary Shares may be relatively illiquid.
-There may be a limited number of Shareholders and this factor, together with the number of Ordinary Shares to be issued pursuant to the Subscription, may contribute both to infrequent trading in the Ordinary Shares on the London Stock Exchange and to volatile Ordinary Share price movements.
+There may be a limited number of Shareholders and this factor, together with the number of Ordinary Shares to be issued pursuant to the Placing, may contribute both to infrequent trading in the Ordinary Shares on the London Stock Exchange and to volatile Ordinary Share price movements.
 Investors should not expect that they will necessarily be able to realise their investment in Ordinary Shares within a period that they would regard as reasonable.
 Accordingly, the Ordinary Shares may not be suitable for short-term investment.
 Admission should not be taken as implying that there will be an active trading market for the Ordinary Shares.
-Even if an active trading market develops, the market price for the Ordinary Shares may fall below the Conversion Price.
+Even if an active trading market develops, the market price for the Ordinary Shares may fall below the Placing Price.

-The Standard Listing of the Ordinary Shares affords investors a lower level of regulatory protection than a Premium Listing
+The proposed Standard Listing of the Ordinary Shares will afford investors a lower level of regulatory protection than a Premium Listing

-The Ordinary Shares are admitted to a Standard Listing on the Official List.
-A Standard Listing affords investors in the Company a lower level of regulatory protection than that afforded to investors in a company with a Premium Listing, which is subject to additional obligations under the Listing Rules.
+Application will be made for the Ordinary Shares to be readmitted to a Standard Listing on the Official List.
+A Standard Listing will afford investors in the Company a lower level of regulatory protection than that afforded to investors in a company with a Premium Listing, which is subject to additional obligations under the Listing Rules.